sveetch/django-icomoon/README.rst

 Usage
 *****

-* selection.json from icomoon archive;
-* depend on settings.ICOMOON_MANIFEST_FILEPATH
-* template made with Foundation5;
-* webfont loading is in charge of user;

 When it's installed you could reach the webfont gallery from ``/icomoon/``.

 The gallery display all defined icons in the manifest, giving the CSS classname, the unicode codepoint and the UTF-8 code.